Rustic Candy Cane Christmas Decorations

-For each candy cane ornament, you will need.
+To make your own candy cane decorations you will need.

-A plastic candy-filled cane, or another plastic faux candy cane you like
+- Plastic candy-filled cane or another plastic faux candy cane

 l